Let that which we love

 - Teaching Clinics: Institute of Traditional Medicine, Eight Branches Academy of Eastern Medicine

-I am a certified Acupuncture Detoxification Specialist with the National Acupuncture Detoxification Association (NADA), a registrant of the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO), and a member of the Society for Integrative Oncology (SIO).
+I have also studied for shorter periods at: National University of Singapore, Jinan University in Guangzhou, and Tzu Chi University in Taiwan.
+I completed short-term training in Cognitive Science at the University of Pennsylvania, and in Peer Counselling through the Toronto Rape Crisis Centre.
+I am a certified Acupuncture Detoxification Specialist with the National Acupuncture Detoxification Association (NADA), with my internship hours at the St. Joseph’s Rehabilitation Hospital.
+I am a registrant of the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO), and a member of the Society for Integrative Oncology (SIO).
 Locally, I am part of a collective of diverse practitioners who collaborate on multidisciplinary approaches to trauma-informed healing.
+Finally, I am involved in teaching activities, and have previously served as a preceptor for interns from the Canadian College of Naturopathic Medicine.